boompig/dominion/README.md

 # Dominion

-This is still very much a work-in-progress.

-A bare-bones simulator and visualizer for the card game 'Dominion' in JavaScript.
+A bare-bones simulator and visualizer for the card game [Dominion](https://boardgamegeek.com/boardgame/36218/dominion) in JavaScript.
 Simulator can be run headless from command-line with node.js or in the browser.
 Visualizaton powered by Angular (1).

 ## Strategies